012006. How the Subprime Mortgage Crisis Caused the Recession

 More than half or 57 percent of foreclosures were from just four states: Arizona, California, Florida, and Nevada.
 California banks beefed up their foreclosure departments, expecting higher home losses.

 The Obama administration asked banks to double loan modifications voluntarily by November 1.
 Some analysts said that banks were waiting for housing prices to improve before making loan modifications in the hopes they won't lose as much profit.

 11October 2009.
 Banks Weren't Lending

-In October 2009, unemployment peaked at 10 percent, the worst since the 1982 recession.
+In October 2009, unemployment peaked at 10.2 percent, the worst since the 1982 recession.
 Almost 6 million jobs were lost in the 12 months prior to that.
 Employers were adding temporary workers.
 They grew too cautious about the economy to add full-time employees.
 But the fields of health care and education continued to expand.
-This typically happens during a recession.
-People often react to unemployment by either getting sicker from the stress or returning to school to get a new skill.

 One reason the recovery was sluggish was that banks were not lending.
 A Federal Reserve report showed that lending was down 15 percent from the nation's four biggest banks: Bank of America, JPMorgan Chase, Citigroup, and Wells Fargo.
 Between April and October of 2009, these banks cut their commercial and industrial lending by $100 billion.
 Loans to small businesses fell 4 percent or $7 billion during the same period, according to Treasury Department data.

 Lending from all banks surveyed showed the number of loans made was down 9 percent from October 2008.
 But the outstanding balance of all loans made went up 5 percent.
 This meant banks made larger loans to fewer recipients.